juheejulee/xtrek-cafeterias/README.md

 # xtrek Cafeterias Microsite

-A responsive microsite built to showcase the cafeterias, daily menus, and catering services offered across xtrek’s multi-building Ottawa campus.
+xtrek is a dynamic Ottawa-based company operating across several buildings and served by four cafeterias offering fresh, locally sourced meals.
+To better present these offerings, including catering services available to staff and nearby businesses, the head chef commissioned a dedicated microsite.

-The goal of this project is to provide employees, contractors, and nearby businesses with easy access to fresh daily offerings and cafeteria information.
+The site will be publicly accessible through a subdomain and promoted internally via QR-code flyers and externally through roadside signage, helping people easily discover daily menus and cafeteria information.
 ---

 ## Features